 Max waits until his dad has gone, then flips his phone over and brings the screen to life with the press of a button and a swipe of his thumb.
 Seven messages:

 Max looks at them and then quickly types:

 Fine.
-Also, yes, I will do the show still, stop asking.
+Also yes I will do the show.
+Stop asking.

 A football flies through the air.
 It arcs over the heads of a small audience – each person following it with their eyes, craning their necks as it passes over them.
 It smacks into the back wall of the hall – and the lights go out.